IARSystems/bxarm-docker/README.md

 > * The __`[command]`__ parameter is __optional__.
 If ommited, it will default to `-make`.
 Other commands commonly used when build projects are `-build` or `-clean`.
 > * The __`<build-configuration>`__ parameter is __mandatory__.
 Typically it will be `Debug` or `Release`.
 This parameter accepts multiple comma-separated build configurations such as `Debug,Release[,MyAnotherCustomBuildConfiguration,...]`.
 Ultimately this parameter accepts the __` * `__ as wildcard.
 The wildcard will address all the _build configurations_ in the `<project>`.
 > * The __`-parallel <cpu-cores>`__ parameter is __optional__.
 It can significantly reduce the required time for building when the host PC has 2 or more CPU cores.
+> * Invoke `iarbuild` with no parameters for a more extensive description on its parameter options.

 ---